 You should get to know the principal directors of the company—their business background and how profitable their franchise has been.
 The disclosure document will contain this information.
 Have an accountant review the financial analysis of the franchise.
 Is it a solid company?
 Also, examine how long the franchise has been in business.
 A new start-up franchise may offer you the opportunity to get in on the ground floor.
 But it might also mean that the franchisor has not had sufficient experience to fully develop the system.

 The disclosure document will contain a listing of all of the franchise owners.
 It would be worth your time to contact a number of them to discuss their experiences with the franchise.
 Has the franchisor followed through on commitments?
 Did the franchisees receive adequate training?
 Would they buy the franchise again?
 Is the business profitable?
 What advice would they give you?
 If there are no existing franchise owners then you are looking at a start-up scenario in which case you should carefully evaluate the proposed agreement (including all business disclosure details) with your professional advisors, i.e. legal and financial specialists with franchising background/experience.

 One of the most important elements of a franchise is the ongoing support and contact you will have with the franchisor.
 For this reason, you should feel comfortable with the people you will interact with for a number of years.

 Managing a franchise is a full time job.
 It requires great sacrifices of personal and family time.
 For this reason, your friends and family should understand that you will have tremendous demands on your time.

 Learn how to work Smarter, NOT Harder; franchises are available across Australia, in your town, NOW!!

 We focus on customers’ specific needs and provide exceptional, reliable service.

-We deliver 24/7 services for blocked drains and hot water systems in many areas across Queensland and New South Wales.
+We deliver 24/7 services for blocked drains and hot water systems in many areas across Australia.
 So when you’re looking for a professional plumber near you, make sure you call us!